prOttonicFusion/orbital-motion-simulator/README.md

-# Planetary Motion Simulator
+# Orbital Motion Simulator

-A velocity Verlet planetary motion simulator written in Fortran
+A velocity Verlet algorithm integrator for simulating the motion of cellestial objects

 ## Compilation: